 - serious bladder and/or bowel problems - you may require permanent catheterisation

 - walking difficulties due to mobility or balance problems - you may require the use of walking aids or a wheelchair most of the time

-- weakness - you may find it difficult to bear your own weight when standing, or your grip may be affected which could affect tasks such as your ability to eat or drink unaided
+- weakness - you may find it difficult to bear your own weight when standing, or your grip may be affected which could affect your ability to carry out tasks such as eating or driniking unaided

 - spasticity and/or spasms - which may affect your walking